Workplace stress – Symptoms, causes, and solutions

 You may be experiencing excessive workplace stress and might not know it.
 Yes, it can happen.
 You keep on working despite knowing that you’re not at your best, either physically or mentally.

 There are some common symptoms related to workplace stress.
 These symptoms can be physical, psychological, and behavioral.
-Keep an eye if you’re experiencing any of these symptoms mentioned below.
+Keep an eye out if you’re experiencing any of the symptoms mentioned below.

 • Muscular tension